 Find more detailed information and examples about how voice search can benefit your business in the article “How Can Voice Control Benefit the Hospitality Industry?”.

-10. Hotel Chatbots
+14. Hotel Chatbots

 Customers tend to have high expectations regarding online customer service, anticipating swift replies to questions, and this is where chatbots can be of great value.
 According to the Chatbot Market Report by Markets and Markets, the global chatbot market size is projected to reach $15.5 billion by 2028.

 A chatbot can be set up to answer common questions, push your key marketing messages, increase direct bookings, and even guide customers through bookings.
-Chatbots’ main benefits include the ability to respond to customers even when staff is unavailable and automatic language detection and communication in multiple languages.
+Chatbots’ main benefits include the ability to respond to customers even when staff are unavailable and automatic language detection and communication in multiple languages.
 Chatbots can continue to communicate with guests throughout the customer journey, including in the follow-up phase.

 Video: Book a Hotel Room With Chatbot